jostylr/role-dnd-hybrid/src/rules.md

     the level of failure times the level of spell.
 If the caster does not have enough MP, then LP make up the difference.

     Success.
+If successful, the excess points (if any) can be used to do a kind of a recast of a spell.
+One can modify the combined spell in different ways, but at its base it should be equivalent to multiple casts.
-If successful, the excess points (if any) can be used to roll extra skill die for the power roll, 1 MP per die roll excluding the first.
+    The cost of MP is that of the level and the same for each recast. extra skill die for the power roll, 1 MP per die roll excluding the first.
 * Power.
 This is used for the power of a spell.
-Variable effects take up the power.
-Durations take up power.
-Direct damage spells use remaining power vs defense level.
+This is often an opposed roll vs defense and leads to damage results.
+If
 * Defense.
 This is used in defending against spells of the given domain.
 MP can be expended to increase number of die.
 One can detect vaguely how much power is in the incoming spell.